 The Program does not encourage students to sign on as an ambassador for any for-profit company.
-These companies typically recruit students to promote their product with minimal return to the student and promote products that are generally overpriced.

 If a student chooses to volunteer as an ambassador, they must not:

-attach Touro University or the Joint MSPAS/MPH Program to their social media profile(s) or website(s)

-- attend in-person or virtual conferences, gatherings, or other events as a representative of Touro University - market the product or send referral codes to classmates to their own benefit or the benefit of any third-party company.
+- attach Touro University or the Joint MSPAS/MPH Program to their social media profile(s) or website(s) - attend in-person or virtual conferences, gatherings, or other events as a representative of Touro University - market the product or send referral codes to classmates to their own benefit or the benefit of any third-party company.

-In addition, students will not be allowed to miss class or other school responsibilities in order to attend an ambassador event or fulfil an ambassador obligation.
+In addition, students will not be allowed to miss class or other school responsibilities in order to attend an ambassador event or fulfill an ambassador obligation.